B-17F Serial Number 41-24550

 Mission History

-White was taken by ambulance to the 10th Evacuation Hospital at Port Moresby and then by hospital ship to Brisbane and six months at 105th Hospital.
-He was discharged in September 1945 and worked in life insurance in New York after the war.
+The crew used the B-17's two life rafts to reach the shore.
+Immediately, SSgt White was taken by ambulance to the 10th Evacuation Hospital at Port Moresby and then aboard a hospital ship and transported to Brisbane where he spent six months at the 105th Hospital.
+He was discharged in September 1945 and worked in life insurance in New York postwar.

-This loss was attributed to sabotage, due to clogged intakes to the engine with rags.
-Reportedly, one Black American GI was hanged in conjunction with this incident.
+Later, the crash was blamed on clogged intakes into the engine which were stuffed with rags and attributed to sabotage.
+Reportedly, one African American soldier was hanged in conjunction with this incident [unverified].

 Wreckage